Impeccable Professional Credentials: Mary Rae Fouts, EA

 A licensed Broker acts on behalf of and is compensated by an individual other than an insurance company, such as a policy owner, insured, or other interested party.
 A licensed Agent is an appointed agent of the insurance company, acting on behalf of and receiving compensation from the insurance company.

 Mary welcomes your call or text at (510) 421-5457, or email to Mary@FoutsFinancialGroup.com.
 Consultations by appointment.
 Thanks for stopping by!

 Mary Rae Fouts, EA has 30 years of experience addressing tax, insurance, annuity, and financial matters.
-Mary currently provides Tax Services and Insurance and Annuity Consulting Services to a wide variety of clients, in addition to Expert Witness Services in federal courts, state courts, and arbitration venues.
+Mary currently provides Tax Services, Insurance Consulting, and Annuity Consulting Services to a wide variety of clients, in addition to Expert Witness Services in federal courts, state courts, and arbitration venues.

 Life and Disability Insurance Analyst License